There are more than 138,000 accounting firms in the United States. For any firm to become one of the ten largest is an accomplishment on its own.

-They are currently lead by Chief executive Joe Echevarria.
+They are currently led by Chief executive Joe Echevarria.
 The firm acquired the Seattle based mobile app developer – Ubermind, the acquisition came as a result of failure to make overtime payments to associates.

-PwC is in the number two position with an annual revenue of more than $9,550 million.
+PwC is in the number two position with annual revenue of more than $9,550 million.
 The firm currently employs approximately 35,000 employees in the United States working out of 73 offices.

 They are headquartered in New York City, NY.
 Their U.S. operations are led by Robert Moritz.
 In an attempt to improve the companies risk management, the firm launched a joint business relationship with MetricSteam, Inc.